evinism/mistql/README.md

 Contributions to MistQL are very welcome!

 As MistQL is still a small project, there are no formatting requirements for either issues or pull requests.

+If you're planning on making a new implementation, [ping the discord](https://discord.gg/YupxqvE5Jk) and we'll coordinate!

 ### Code workflow